toggl-open-source/toggldesktop/README.md

 ```

 Now, select *Release* from the Solution Configurations combobox in the Visual Studio toolbar, and build the solution.

+If you have Cygwin installed, you can also build the app from command line, if you can launch and test the app from Cygwin terminal, using make.
+See OSX and Linux regarding make.

 Downloads
 =========